 Jeff Kellem (@composerjk) August 24, 2013

 Christopher Slye (@ChristopherSlye) provided a nice, funny introduction for me (@composerjk) and my Resurrecting Type of the IBM 1403 presentation.
 Since my background includes a wide variety of areas, I’m always curious to hear what people say.
 I presented aspects of my research into the IBM 1403, including a visit to the Computer History Museum‘s (@ComputerHistory) restored 1401 mainframes and 1403 printers.
 The public 1401 Experience exhibit is scheduled to open on 17 Nov 2013.
-The talk concluded with the custom subset of the resultant typeface in use in a clip from Trevor Brymer’s film 6EQUJ5 (currently in post production for release in 2014).
+The talk concluded with the custom subset of the resultant typeface in use in a clip from Trevor Brymer’s film 6EQUJ5 (released online in 2016).
 Some folk seemed to even enjoy the presentation.
 A few folk either gave some history details or will hopefully connect me with others who worked on type and the 1403 printer back then.
 Matthew Carter mentioned that he’d done work with IBM on the later 3800(?); they supplied bitmaps to IBM.
 Here’s a nice interview with Matthew Carter by Paul Shaw (@paulshawletters).
 Neil Patel (@greyletter) came up afterwards to mention work he’d done on creating type based on NCR thermal printers (for NCR); I’m curious to see those results.
 John Labovitz (@jslabovitz) is interested in the FORMAT program used on IBM mainframes for print layout/output using punchcards for input.
 Steve Matteson shared about his experience designing many monospace typefaces and gave some nice comments about mine.